How to Start a Podcast for Your Small Business: The Step-By-Step Guide

-When brainstorming a podcast name, you’ll want to pick something clever, catchy, memorable, and ranks well for SEO keywords that refer back to your niche.
-That’s the way to go for the best SEO podcast.
+When brainstorming a podcast name, pick something clever, catchy, and above all–memorable.
+Also, make sure it ranks well for SEO keywords related to your niche.

 “When brainstorming a podcast name, pick something that ranks well for SEO keywords as well.”

 Though tempting, try to avoid incorporating your name into the title.
-This tactic may work for household names like – The Joe Rogan Experience, The Tim Ferriss Show, and so on.
-But, if you’re an unfamiliar face, it may read as un-memorable and simple.
+This tactic may work for household names like – The Joe Rogan Experience.
+But, if you’re an unfamiliar face, it may come off as unoriginal or boring.

-Many websites provide royal free, stock, or library music you can legally use on your podcast.
-There are also other options.
+Many websites provide royal free, stock, or library music you can use on your podcast.

-You can either choose to hire a musician to make your theme music or pay a one-off fee for a song which entitles you to use it on your show.
+You can also choose to hire a musician or pay a one-time fee for a song you can use it on your show.

-Your podcast’ cover art should catch your audience’s attention and also visually showcase what your podcast is all about.
+Your podcast’ cover art should catch the attention of your audience and visually showcase what your podcast is all about.

 Your artwork should:

-- Include the title of your podcast and
+- Clearly, show the title of your podcast in bold letters

 Step 4: Buy and set up your equipment

 Although you could record a podcast with just an iPhone or laptop, we advise against it.
-Generally speaking, podcast listeners place a high value on professional sounding audio equipment that sounds great:
+Generally speaking, podcast listeners place a high value on professional sounding audio equipment.

-- Microphones: Pro microphones are a must if you want your co-hosts and interviewees to hear from you.
-So, consider your format and invest in an appropriate number of microphones.
-For example, the Rode Podcaster or the Samsung Q2U.
+- Microphones: Pro microphones are essential for your listeners to hear what you’re saying.
+So, consider your format and invest in an appropriate number of microphones — for example, the Rode Podcaster or the Samsung Q2U.